luraess/parallel-gpu-workshop-JuliaCon21/README.md

-# parallel-gpu-workshop-JuliaCon21
+# Solving differential equations in parallel on GPUs - JuliaCon 2021

-Solving differential equations in parallel on GPUs - JuliaCon 2021 workshop
+More to come soon 🚀